hytest-org/hytest/essential_reading/DataSources/Data_APIs.md

 gdf.plot()
 ```

-Some FeatureServers have preformatted data calls that return the data as a GeoJSON, which can be read directly into a GeoDataFrame.
-The same code above would look like this with a GeoJSON API call:
+Some FeatureServers have preformatted data calls that return the data as a GeoJSON without
+having to construct a payload as above.
+The request URL has the query parameters built in.
+This can be read directly into a GeoDataFrame.

+A request similar to the above would look like this with a GeoJSON API request using such a service:

 ```python
 import geopandas as gpd